|4.2||1176 Ratings | 947 Reviews|

 India is a country rooted in tradition and ancient cultures.
 We observe a lot of festivals, celebrate a lot of real and mythological events, and take great joy in participating in fairs and fests of all kinds.
 Indian festivals are heavy on camaraderie and food, particularly of the sweet fattening variety!
 Most of them also involve flowers, colours, songs and dances.
-Festivals in Rajasthan are no different.
+Festivals of Rajasthan are no different.
 In fact, they are more likely an exaggeration of the Great Indian Festival!
-Here are our picks of the most interesting festival experiences in Rajasthan.
+Here are our picks of the most interesting festivals of Rajasthan.

 The Desert Festival at Jaisalmer was started primarily as an ode to Rajasthan's rich tourist heritage.
 Held over three days in January or February, the Desert Festival includes glorious folk dances, enchanting musical performances, exciting camel races and daring fire dancers.
 You can also participate in a fun turban tying competition, and participate in or perhaps judge the ever popular moustache competition!
 The Desert festival is crafted in a way that will excite your senses and stir your soul.